By Leonard Williams

-The GED test is actually a series of five tests, a 7.5-hour timed exam, and it's important to prepare for the GED test before taking it.
-The test series includes the GED mathematics test, the GED reading test, the GED writing test, the GED social studies test, and the GED science test.
+The GED test is actually a series of four tests, a 7.5-hour timed exam, and it's important to prepare for the GED test before taking it.
+The test series includes the GED mathematical reasoning test, the GED Reasoning Through Language Arts (RLA) test, the GED social studies test, and the GED science test.
 The individual tests in the series can be taken at different times.
 Once you pass an individual exam, you don't have to take it again.

-While most people have more questions or concerns about the GED mathematics test and the GED writing test, it's important to understand all the parts of the exam.
-Here's a review of all the tests in the five-part GED test series.
+While most people have more questions or concerns about the GED mathematical reasoning test and the Extended Response (ER) sections of the GED test, it's important to understand all the parts of the exam.
+Here's a review of all the tests in the four-part GED test series.

-For the science, social studies, and GED reading tests, questions measure your ability to understand material, and then apply that understanding or knowledge by selecting the best answer among five multiple-choice options.
+For the science, social studies, and RLA sections, questions measure your ability to understand material, and then apply that understanding or knowledge by selecting the best answer among five multiple-choice options, or using fill-in-the-blank, drag-and-drop, or short answer responses.
 You'll need to read and understand short passages of information and then make inferences, evaluations, and deductions to determine correct answers.
-The ability to understand information and apply reasoning skills are valuable for these tests.
+The ability to understand information and apply reasoning skills is valuable for these tests.
 These abilities, along with common sense and judgment, are more important than memory, or the knowledge you remember from a basic skills class or high school.

-The GED mathematics test is also a multiple-choice test.
-The test is divided into two parts, and there are 25 questions on each part, with 45 minutes allowed for each section.
-Both parts of the GED mathematics test require background knowledge and ability in basic math skills, and most test candidates will need to refresh these skills, or learn them.
+The GED mathematical reasoning test is also a multiple-choice test.
+The test consists of 46 questions, and there is 90 minutes allotted for this section of the GED test.
+The GED mathematical reasoning test requires background knowledge and ability in basic math skills, and most test candidates will need to refresh these skills, or learn them.
 The test covers basic number operations, basic algebra and geometry, along with analysis of charts and data.
 A GED math practice test can help you get started on studying.

 One part of the math test allows you to use of a calculator.
-The calculator used for the GED test is the Casio fx-260, and the official testing site will provide it for the test.
-Since not all calculators are alike, you'll want to become familiar with particular fx-260 calculator functions required for the test, and re-learn or sharpen your math skills so you'll be ready.
+The calculator used for the GED test is the TI-30sx, and it will be provided on your screen during the exam.
+Since not all calculators are alike, you'll want to become familiar with particular TI-30sx calculator functions required for the test, and re-learn or sharpen your math skills so you'll be ready.

-The GED writing test also has two parts.
-The first is a multiple-choice test about the mechanics of English usage such as sentence structure, verb tense, punctuation, and grammar.
-The second part requires an original written essay, and requires you to make an explanation or present a point of view.
-The two-page essay must address the prompt that's on the test.
+The GED RLA test covers three elements: reading comprehension, language, and evidence-based writing.
+This section uses a variety of testing techniques, including multiple choice questions about the mechanics of English usage such as sentence structure, verb tense, punctuation, and grammar.
+Additionally, this section requires an original written essay, or Extended Response.
+This essay must address the prompt that's on the test.

-The standard GED testing scores range from a minimum of 200 to a maximum of 800 on each test.
-Though GED scoring is more complex than just a percentage, roughly 60% is required for passing the GED test.
-You'll need to score at least 410 on each GED test to pass it, and achieve an overall average score of 450 for the five-test battery.
-The score for any single test can’t be less than 410.
-But if some scores are lower, other GED tests need to be above 410 so that the scores for all five GED tests average out to a minimum of 450 each.
+The standard GED testing scores range from a minimum of 100 to a maximum of 200 on each test.
+Though GED test scoring is more complex than just a percentage, roughly 60% is required for passing the GED test.
+You'll need to score at least 150 on each GED test to pass it.

-GED Academy is an online community that offers learning solutions and free GED resources and support for GED diploma students, instructors and programs sponsored by businesses, nonprofits and government.
-Free GED online information and resources include test advice, study guides, student support, financial aid and an online message board for students and teachers.
+GED Academy is an online community that offers learning solutions and free GED test resources and support for GED certificate students, instructors and programs sponsored by businesses, nonprofits and government.
+Free GED test online information and resources include test advice, study guides, student support, financial aid and an online message board for students and teachers.
 The website address is http://www.passGED.com.

-PBS television stations broadcast GED courses, and PBS offer some free online GED classes that will prepare you to get a GED diploma.
+PBS television stations broadcast GED test courses, and PBS offer some free online GED test classes that will prepare you to get a GED certificate.
 Check out this link for resources or broadcast times:http://www.pbs.org/literacy.